Swetha0311/PWM_Motif-Identification/README.md

 ## Description

-This assignment involves analyzing gene sequences to identify potential binding sites using a Position Weight Matrix (PWM).
+This script involves analyzing gene sequences to identify potential binding sites using a Position Weight Matrix (PWM).
 The scripts process gene sequence data and PWM information to calculate similarity scores and identify the top 30 genes with the highest similarity to the PWM.

 ## Execution Steps